Awakening In The Anthropocene

 Activating is about empowerment, personal responsibility, and deliberately engaging with the Great Turning and evolution itself.
 This may entail deep reflection on one’s current lifestyle and life plans, and a shift in one’s priorities, aspirations, and daily routine.
 It may involve great courage, opening one’s mind and heart, standing up for one’s beliefs, and daring to forego social norms and expectations.
 It may also mean opting to live simply and embrace restraint, prioritizing abundant health, relationships, and community over maximizing possessions, and personal gain.
 Even if one is not up for full-scale life transformation, initial steps like eating more local foods, using less energy, mentoring young people, or supporting a promising local candidate’s campaign may be within reach.
 This is not about adhering to dogma, or pressure to be uniformly magnanimous at all times – everyone’s activation will take a different path and no one is keeping score.

 Beyond individual awakening and action, activating in its most exciting form is co-activating – a shared process.
 What is our role?
 In what ways can we join creatively to bring the Great Turning to life?
+How can we restore degraded streams, forests, and other wild places?
 How can we share resources so that none of us has to work such long hours to make ends meet?
 How can we build social and political movements that can turn the tide, cultivating new norms and institutions for an evolutionary culture-shift?

 While I am wholeheartedly advocating for a full-scale evolutionary awakening, I am not declaring that it is imminent or inevitable.
 Yet neither am I proposing to merely press forward with business as usual while crossing one’s fingers and hoping that at some point the clouds will part, the angels will sing, and a mass-awakening will occur.